AndrewGuerrero/ng-caryll/content/effective_cpp.md

 }
 ```

-would copy three `Widget`s and three `WidgetImpl`s which is very expensive.
+copies three `Widget`s and three `WidgetImpl`s which is expensive.
 A better way to swap
 their data would be to only `swap` their internal `pImpl` pointers. `std::swap` needs to be
 specialized for `Widget`.